ionic-team/ionic-docs/src/pages/reference/browser-support.md

 # Browser Support

 Ionic's earliest goal was to make it easy to develop mobile apps using web technologies like HTML, CSS, and JavaScript.
-Because of this foundation in web technologies, Ionic can run anywhere the web runs — iOS, Android, browsers, Electron, PWAs, and more.
+Because of this foundation in web technologies, Ionic can run anywhere the web runs — iOS, Android, browsers, PWAs, and more.

 ## Mobile Browsers